-The Commission for Screening of Foreign Direct Investments (CSFDI) reviews FDIs carried out in one or more of certain areas of interest from a national security perspective.
-CSFDI replaced the Supreme Council of National Defense (CSAT) as the authority in charge with the review of FDIs, however, CSAT remains competent to issue binding opinions in case of FDIs which require a detailed analysis.
+The CSFDI reviews FDIs carried out in the sectors listed below, from a national security perspective.
+The Supreme Council of National Defense (CSAT) is the higher authority which issues binding opinions in case of FDIs which require a detailed analysis.